A cash advance allows you to tap into your credit card’s credit line to get cash, but it comes with expensive fees and high interest rates.

 It’s understandable that needing cash while having none available can be a terrible feeling and put you under a lot of stress.
 In emergency situations, it might seem crucial to get funds immediately, regardless of financial and credit consequences.

-Another option to consider is a personal loan, which often offers lower interest rates than a cash advance.
+Another option to consider is a personal loan.
+The average 24-month personal loan rate is about 9.58%, which is much lower than the APR on a credit card cash advance.
 Even if your credit score isn’t in the best shape, it’s very likely you’ll find a personal loan with a lower interest rate than that of a cash advance.

 It’s also convenient that you’ll be able to pay out the loan over time in fixed payments instead of worrying about accruing interest charges and harming your credit utilization ratio.
 Plus, you might be able to get a larger sum, since cash advances are often capped at a few hundred dollars.